 This time, Audeze has bestowed upon me their $2,995 LCD-MX4, which, at least in my opinion, is a cross between the LCD-X and the LCD-4.
 This is a meshing of some good qualities taken from both.
 I have a lot to say about this one, so let us waste no time and get right to the review.

-Similarly to the older LCD-generation models, Audeze includes a large, extremely hefty and locking hard-case with the LCD-MX4 headphone.
+Similar to the older LCD-generation models, Audeze includes a large, extremely hefty, and locking hard-case with the LCD-MX4 headphone.
 It is a mammoth of a box and I enjoy it a lot.
 It screams proper protection and safety inside.

 For $125 and through Audeze’s Accessories bin online, you can purchase a spare case if you don’t already have one.
 Not only is it waterproof, but it is also corrosion, UV, solvent, and fungus proof too.

 It also comes with a standard ¼ to 3.5mm male adapter.
 You’ll need it if you plan to use the LCD-MX4 on a portable setup and don’t have any custom 3.5mm cables from prior LCD-series purchases in the past.

 The LCD-MX4 is composed of a magnesium housing and a carbon fiber headband.
 Undoubtedly, the build overall is excellent.
 Each strut and rod of the adjustment piece is solid metal and the headphone itself feels very dense and weighted.